SirBargus/UrlShortener2015/japanese-violet/README.md

 To compile and install native addons from npm you may also need to install build tools:

     $ sudo apt-get install -y build-essential

+If you want to use a node daemon, which auto-updates the changes in the server, install nodemon:

+    $ sudo npm install -g nodemon

 ##Canvas